…by Katherine FriskChoose your mentors wisely

-After Veterans Today published my article, Soros And The Gang.
+After VT published my article, Soros And The Gang.
 BRICS, Color Revolutions And How We Got TO WW3, I got a tip-off.

 Unconfirmed let me stress; however, if this tip-off is accurate, it would not surprise me in the least.
 It would also not surprise me if other so-called “liberal media” and supposedly “independent” journalism in South Africa comes under the same umbrella.
 Here it is: